neticdk/go-common/pkg/cli/TUTORIAL.md

 ```

 Notice the `bindFlags` function.
 It binds the command line flags to the options.
+You will have to create it yourself.

-Let's see an example of how to implement it:
+Let's see an example of how to do that:

 ```go
 import "github.com/spf13/pflag"